ClearBlade/GCloud-Tensorflow-and-ClearBlade-Edge-Integration/README.md

 - Testing on the same machine:
   - Stop the Training Edge : **CTRL-C**
   - Create a new Directory and navigate to that Directory.
-  - Navigate to Edges on the Platform and Install *MLEdge* : https://docs.clearblade.com/v/4/edge/tutorial/.
+  - Navigate to Edges on the Platform and [Install](https://docs.clearblade.com/v/4/edge/tutorial/#install-and-start) *MLEdge*
   An Adapter is running on this edge which installs all the dependencies required for testing the model.
   - Go to the portals and click on *TestingPortal*.